devtron-labs/devtron/README.md

  <br>

  - deploy to multiple kubernetes cluster
- - test on aws clud
+ - test on aws cloud
    > comming soon: support for GCP and microsoft azure
 </details>
 <details>